mortezagolzan/Face-Anti-Spoofing/README.md

 ![Face-Anti-Spoofing](SampleOutput/fake.gif)
 \
 ## Announcement
-Please feel free to contact me if you have any questions or if you require the pre-trained model.
+Please feel free to contact me if you have any questions.

 ## Citation
 ```